Daniel Dias.

-Daniel, who was born with deformities in his upper and lower limbs, learned to swim when he was 16 years old.
+Daniel, who was born with deformities in his upper and lower limbs, did not learn to swim until he was 16 years old.
 Within just two months, he had mastered all four strokes.
 Two years later he entered his first international competition – the IPC Swimming World Championships in Durban, South Africa – where he won three gold and two silver medals.

-In London 2012, he won six more titles, all in world record time.
-And he added four more gold medals, three silver medals and two bronze medals at the 2016 Paralympic Games in Rio.
+At London in 2012, Daniel won a further six titles – all in world record time.
+And at the Paralympic Games in Rio 2016 he added four gold medals, three silver and two bronze medals.
 With three more bronze medals, he made it to the podium in Tokyo.

-In 2019, he won his 30th Parapan American title at the Parapan American Games in Lima.
+In 2019, at the Parapan American Games in Lima, he gained his thirtieth Parapan American title.

-Daniel Dias, Para-Schwimmer und Ottobock Botschafter"Smile!
-A smile can change the day and another person’s life.
-So share the joy and create a better and happier environment around you."
+“Keep smiling!
+A smile can change a person´s day and life.
+So spread the joy and create a better and more happy environment around you."

 But Daniel hasn’t finished yet.
-Even before the 2016 Paralympic Games in Rio, he stepped forward as an ambassador for Brazil.
-Not only does he want the whole world to hear about the Paralympic Games, he also wants to inspire the next generation of Paralympic athletes.
+Before the 2016 Paralympic Games in Rio, he stepped forwards as an ambassador for Brazil.
+Not only does he want the whole world to hear about the Paralympic Games; he also wants to inspire the next generation of Paralympic athletes.

 “Inspiring people is a priceless privilege.
 Breaking down barriers, motivating people – including people with disabilities – and helping young athletes are all difficult tasks, but I find them immensely rewarding.”